 Hi everyone.
-Please welcome my friend, Graeme Robb, to the blog!
+Please welcome my friend, Graeme, to the blog!
 Graeme recently flew British Airways Premium Economy Class, aka “World Traveller Plus,” from London to New York and I asked him to share his flight experience with us today.
-Premium Economy Class reviews are not something we get too often so I figured it would be a good addition to the all the first and business class reviews on here.
 I’ll talk more about Graeme below the post but for now, here’s some basic information about British Airways World Traveller Plus Premium Economy.

 Note: When booking British Airways Premium Economy, make sure to look at your specific aircraft type as they currently offer two versions of their World Traveller Plus product.
-The first generation premium economy seats are the ones to avoid as they are just regular economy class seats with extra pitch and recline.
+The first generation premium economy seats are the ones to avoid as they are old and tired with a subpar in-flight entertainment system.
 The old seats are found on some Boeing 767 and 777-200 aircraft.
 Here’s a picture of the old British Airways Premium Economy product.

 The new British Airways Premium Economy Class seats offer better ergonomics, increased recline, personal in-seat power and a 60% larger IFE monitor.
 On their Boeing 777-200s, premium economy class passengers have a dedicated cabin with just 40 recliner seats in a 2-4-2 layout.
 These seats measure approximately 18.5 inches in width and provide 38 inches in pitch.
 That’s a significant upgrade over regular economy class, aka “World Traveller Class,” with seats measuring just 17.5 inches wide and 31 inches in pitch.